CCI-MOC/esi-leap/docs/esi-leap-requirements.md

 * "status" is the status of the offer.
 There are three valid statuses for an offer
   * available: an offer can be leased.
 This is the state of an offer on creation.
   * expired: an offer is no longer available for leasing.
 When an offer's end_time has passed, it's status is set to "expired".
-  * cancelled: an offer is no longer available for leasing.
-An offer is set to cancelled when it is manually revoked by a user before its end_time has passed.
+  * deleted: an offer is no longer available for leasing.
+An offer is set to deleted when it is manually revoked by a user before its end_time has passed.
 * "properties" is the baremetal properties of an offer.
 * "availabilities" is a list of [start, end] datetime pairings representing a continuous time range in which an offer is available for leasing.
    * "availabilities" is not kept in the schema and is computed when retrieving an offer.